 Teachers may choose to bring their students to the Museum on their own, without being led by a Museum educator.
 When making a reservation for a self-guided visit, teachers will be asked to decide which exhibitions they are interested in visiting and if they wish to view Timescapes, an engrossing 28-minute multimedia experience, that traces the growth of New York City from a settlement of a few hundred Europeans, Africans, and Native Americans to its present status as one of the world’s great cities.
 Visits typically take 60 to 90 minutes and groups larger than 35 must be separated into smaller groups, each escorted by an adult chaperone.

 Preparing for Your Visit

 School tours are content-rich, hands-on experiences that support the New York State social studies standards and align with the Common Core Standards.
 Students explore primary sources through inquiry-based discussion and activities facilitated by museum educators.
 All tours can be modified for groups with special needs.

 School tours are 90 minutes long and include a hands-on component.
-The cost is $125 for a maximum of 35 children and 5 adults.
-Schools from School District 4 receive a fee waiver.
-All groups are required to pay a $50 non-refundable deposit by credit card at the time of confirmation.
+The cost is $175 for a maximum of 35 children and 5 adults.

 Tours must be scheduled at least two weeks prior to the visit.
 Payment must be received at least one week prior to the visit.
 Tours will be shortened for late arrivals.
 Please arrive no earlier than 10 minutes before the scheduled visit.